A Detailed Travel Guide + TOP Things to do in San Miguel de Allende, Mexico

 Horseback riding – this was my favorite activity during our trip!
 Jake and I did the private sunset horseback riding experience and loved every minute.
 The views were incredible.

-Beth, the owner, and our guides made sure we were comfortable with our horses and had a memorable experience.
+The owner and our guides made sure we were comfortable with our horses and had a memorable experience.
 I can’t recommend joining a horseback riding tour enough!
 It’s a great way to see something outside the city.

 If you're looking for something off the beaten path (literally), this is one of the best things to do in San Miguel de Allende.